-This time I get a very natural top end attenuation that has some sparkle, good body, and decent extension though not as much presence in its brilliance region as say the Andromeda.
+This time I get a very natural top-end attenuation that has some sparkle, a good body, and decent extension though not as much presence in its brilliance region as say the Andromeda.
 It lacks all those splashy characteristics of a forced or elevated treble so it avoids being harsh sounding or peaky but the detail and articulation are very much there.

-Overall the Austru is tuned for musicality with a smooth flowing response rather than a bombastic aggressive tonal quality.
-It’s very easy on the ear, very controlled without ever coming across as smeared or overly lush.
+Overall the Austru is tuned for musicality with a smooth-flowing response rather than a bombastic aggressive tonal quality.
+It’s very easy on the ear, and very controlled without ever coming across as smeared or overly lush.

 Click on page 2 below for pairings and our select comparisons.